 Committee meetings public attendance

-You are welcome to attend Council, or some of the other committee meetings, to find out how decisions are made.
-For legal reasons, however, you may be asked to leave before some items on agendas are discussed.
+You are welcome to attend Council, or some of the other committee meetings, to find out how we make decisions.
+We may ask you to leave before we discuss some items on an agenda for legal reasons.
 These items are always indicated on the agenda as items where the press and public are excluded.
 These items contain confidential or other information that is classed as 'exempt' in law, for example, personal information about an employee of the Council.